 M&A affects every industry.
 Internally, a merger can have a significant impact on global procurement, especially the travel department.
 The restructuring that takes place as two companies come together can be disruptive.
 To help you adapt to the inevitable changes that take place in an M&A situation, we asked our clients to share their tips on this kind of corporate transition.
 This white paper offers their perspective on how to adjust a travel management program with a newly combined entity:

 - How to realign your goals during mergers and acquisitions

-- what steps you need to take in order to adjust your travel to changes brought by M&A
+- What steps you need to take to adjust your travel to changes brought on by an M&A

 - How to build a stronger travel program